Drew-S/Gallery-Wall/README.md

 Drew Sommer

 ### Preview
-__None of the images used to show the gallery are owned or claimed to be owned by the auhtor.__
+__None of the images used to show the gallery are owned or claimed to be owned by the author.__

 _Images were retreived from [deviant art] (http://www.deviantart.com/browse/all/resources/)_